Optimality of testing procedures for survival data: Tests maximizing the expected power

-Since $m(x)$ does not depend on the censoring distribution functions $G_i(t)$ which appear in Equation \ref{eqn:distr}, the censoring mechanism is irrelevant to identify the optimal test.
-Note, however, that the censoring mechanism still determines the BEP.
+The maximum-BEP test $\varphi(x)$ requires to compute the marginal likelihood $m(x)$ of $x$ and of all permuted versions of the same dataset.
+Since $m(x)$ does not depend on the censoring distribution functions $G_i(t)$ that appear in Equation \ref{eqn:distr}, the censoring mechanism is irrelevant to identify the optimal test.
+Note, however, that the censoring mechanism still determines the value of the BEP of $\varphi(x)$.